dgsierra/dgonzalesi/README.md

 - 🔭 I’m currently working on: Ruby on Rails
 - 🌱 I’m currently learning: Python - Back-End (FastAPI)
-- 💬 Ask me about Any of my pass projects if i can help you with somenthing i will glad to do it.
+- 💬 Ask me about Any of my pass projects if i can help you with something i will glad to do it.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/dgonzalesi/) | [email](mailto:assay-chill.0l@icloud.com?subject=[GitHub])
 - 😄 Pronouns: he/his
 - ⚡ Fun fact: I still have my first PC (Macintosh Classic II).